autowarefoundation/autoware.universe/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-Review Checklist for the PR Author

+**PR Author should check the checkboxes below when creating the PR.**

 - [ ] Code follows [coding guidelines][coding-guidelines]
 - [ ] Assign PR to reviewer

 ## Checklist for the PR Reviewer

+**Reviewers should check the checkboxes below before approval.**

 - [ ] Commits are properly organized and messages are according to the guideline
 - [ ] Code follows [coding guidelines][coding-guidelines]